-Instead, you can set to “Due on Receipt” (as mentioned above) or you can create your own hybrid and mark it as “Due 30 days after receipt” or simply include a due date when writing your invoice.
+Instead, you can set it to “Due on Receipt” (as mentioned above) or you can create your own hybrid and mark it as “Due 30 days after receipt” or simply include a due date when writing your invoice.

 Payment due in full vs. Partial payments accepted

-Another payment term you’ll want to discuss before learning how to write an invoice in full is whether your client pay for the complete project before you get started on it, or if you’ll accept partial payments.
+Another payment term you’ll want to discuss before learning how to write an invoice in full is whether your client pays for the complete project before you get started on it, or if you’ll accept partial payments.

 Some freelancers and service providers will only work on a client project if they pay in advance.
 Which can be complicated if you’re working by the hour.

-Other freelancers and businesses allow a partial “deposit” to be paid to generate the good-faith and/or capital needed to start work on their project.
+Other freelancers and businesses allow a partial “deposit” to be paid to generate the good faith and/or capital needed to start work on their project.